-In the Headteacher's office there is an anti-bullying logbook in which staff record all incidents of bullying that occur both in and out of class.
+The school uses CPOMS an online system on which staff record all incidents of bullying that occur both in and out of class.
 We also record incidents that occur near the school, or on the children's way between school and home.
-Any adult who witness an act of bullying should record it in the logbook.
+Any adult who witness an act of bullying should record it on CPOMS using the bullying/ friendship issues tag.

 When any bullying takes place between members of a class, the teacher will deal with the issue immediately.
 This may involve counselling and support for the victim of the bullying, and consequences for the child who has carried out the bullying.
 Time is spent talking to the child who has bullied: explaining why his/her action was wrong, and that child is encouraged to change his/her behaviour in future.
+If both parties agree, there will be a restorative conversation facilitated by a member of staff in line with the school's Relational Policy.

 If a child is repeatedly involved in bullying other children, staff inform the Executive Headteacher and the SENDCO.
 We then invite the child's parents into the school to discuss the situation.
-In more extreme cases, for example where these initial discussions have proven ineffective, Executive/Associate Headteacher may contact external support agencies, such as Children's services.
+In more extreme cases, for example where these initial discussions have proven ineffective, Executive/ Associate Headteacher may contact external support agencies, such as Children's services.